NAVRockClimber/NAVRockClimber.github.io/_posts/2019-12-16-handle-secrets-in-bc.md

 end;
 ```

-For storing the secret encrypted we first check if the encryption is [enabled](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-encryptionenabled-method) at all.
-After this we just throw it in the [encryption](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-encrypt-method) module and store our secret.
+For storing the secret encrypted we first check if the encryption is [enabled](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-encryptionenabled-method){:target="_blank"} at all.
+After this we just throw it in the [encryption](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-encrypt-method){:target="_blank"} module and store our secret.
 Nice, fine and secure.
 But, pay attention here and set the NonDebuggable attribute.
 We do not want to expose our secret accidentally in the debugger.

-### Retrieve a secret
+### **Retrieve a secret**

-For retrieving a secret we just need to reverse the procedure.
-We first fetch the encrypted secret from the **[isolated storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage)**, **[decrypt](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-decrypt-method)** it and return the value.
-You find the full on my github repo [here](https://github.com/NAVRockClimber/AlSecrectsExample).
+For retrieving a secret we just need to reverse the process.
+We first fetch the encrypted secret from the [Isolated Storage](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-isolated-storage){:target="_blank"}, [decrypt](https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/methods-auto/system/system-decrypt-method){:target="_blank"} it and return the value.
+You find the full example in my github [repo](https://github.com/NAVRockClimber/AlSecrectsExample){:target="_blank"}.

 ```pascal
 [NonDebuggable]